 6. France

 While Paris may get most of the acclaim, for the avid skier, Les 2 Alpes is a destination not to be missed!
 The Mont-de-Lans Glacier is open for skiing for the majority of summer.
 Skiers can hit the slopes with 11 different runs to choose from from from mid-June through most of August.
 While in France, you can also visit The Grande Motte Glacier in Tignes.
 This resort in Tignes offers winter and summer skiing and prides itself on having slopes geared for more intermediate to advanced skiers.
-In France you can enjoy a summer camp at nearby lake, and make your way up the glacier for summertime snow sporting!
+In France, you can enjoy a summer camp at a nearby lake, and make your way up the glacier for summertime snow sports!

 So, if you’re planning your next ski trip and life’s gotten in the way, don’t despair!
 You still have plenty of time to plan your next ski adventure, which can be enjoyed any time of year.
 Plus, you’ll likely get a few key stamps in your passport to boot!